yast/yast-installation/doc/features.md

 -   (boolean) *selected* - Defines the default state of *pre-selected* state in case of *ask\_user* used; default is *false*

+-   (integer) *priority* - Defines priority of the newly added repository.
+    Libzypp uses its default priority if not set.

+-   (boolean) *confirm_license* - User has to accept license if available?
+    default: AutoYaST installation:false ; normal installation:true

 -   (list \<string\>) *install\_products/product* - List of products to
     add if there are more than one products at the repository URL; if